Complications During and After Surgical Removal of Third Molars

 There are numerous recent studies, which identify risk factors for intraoperative and/or postoperative complications.1,5,6,8-15 Common intra- and postoperative complications and side effects associated with third molar removal are summarized in Table 1.
 For the general dental practitioner, as well as the oral and maxillofacial surgeon, it is important to be familiar with all the possible complications.
 This improves patient education and leads to early recognition and management.
 In this review, complications are considered rare or unusual if the incidence is commonly quoted below 1 percent.
 The aim of this systematic review is to remind us of the unusual complications associated with third molar surgery.

-Data were included if the following criteria were met:
+Data was included if the following criteria were met:

 There are many studies reviewing permanent inferior alveolar and lingual nerve injuries and mandibular fractures during and after lower third molar removal.
 Several other studies/reports include inflammatory processes, unusual abscess formations and displacement of teeth in different spaces.
 An overview is shown in Table 2.
 All of these complications are considered major.